If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 One to One therapy, in-person or virtual

-*Please note: I offer sliding scale pricing, if therapy costs prohibit you from accessing support, please reach out and discuss with me.
+Please note: I offer sliding scale pricing for therapy services.
+If the costs are a barrier to accessing support, please reach out and discuss your situation with me.

 Education